Designing SOCs

 - Adjustable control consoles for ergonomic comfort.

-- Download our guide to ISO 11064-compliant control room design.
+- Download our carefully crafted guide to ISO 11064-compliant control room design.

 Unique Challenges for PSOCs

-Unlike cyber-focused SOCs, PSOCs often operate in semi-public spaces.
+Unlike cyber-focused centers, PSOCs often operate in semi-public spaces.
 This creates additional design considerations like:

 - Guard sightlines: Should operators see walkways directly?